 - Serious Ship Damage from an Unexpected Meteor Shower

 Some of the most gut-wrenching and adrenaline producing disasters and emergencies, are those that readers could actually imagine happening to them.
 Yes, there are some Emmy award–worthy disaster scenarios that are completely out of this world, but they're more of an exception to this rule.
 Most plot twist emergencies and disasters are going to be more riveting when they give readers a shocking dose of reality.
 Try it out to see what I mean.

 This is one of my favorite writing exercises.
 Whereas in the first two tricks are more about using disasters and emergencies to capture your readers attention by fitting in with their expectations, this trick is about completely shattering anything their weak and soggy imaginations could've ever dreamed up.

-- The Books that have remained most memorable in my mind, have been the ones that took me somewhere new, stretched my imagination & kept me guessing throughout the tale.
+- The books that have remained most memorable in my mind, have been the ones that took me somewhere new, stretched my imagination and kept me guessing throughout the tale.